-Grab your FREE North Carolina residential sublease agreement sample and read further about subletting laws in North Carolina, required disclosures, optional addendums and what other North Carolina landlord-tenant laws apply to residential sublease agreements.
+Grab our free sample or generate an official North Carolina sublease agreement for residential use.
+Read further about subletting laws in North Carolina, required disclosures, optional addendums and what other North Carolina landlord tenant laws apply to residential sublease agreements.

 Click here to view/download the direct PDF file.

 What is a North Carolina Sublease Agreement?

 When a tenant needs to leave the premises of his or her rental unit, they are legally liable for the rent for the period that they are away.
 This can be for a short period – like a summer or winter session for college students, or this can be a period that spans to the end of the lease period.
 As a result, this can be very costly, especially if the tenant breaks the lease, which is why many tenants take on a sub-lessee.
 With a sublease agreement, the lessee becomes the sub-lessor, and his or her renter will effectively take over the lease while the original lease signer is away.
 This new renter is called the sub-lessee, and this arrangement can be very beneficial for both parties.